-The Chamber/Mind Trust duo had a lot to do with the dismantling the district's high school system (John Marshall, Broad Ripple, Arlington, and Northwest) by telling everyone the schools had to close due to low enrollment and then influencing IPS to authorize 4 other high schools (Herron, Riverside, Purdue Poly Tech, and KIPP).
-It's too late now: Ripple or Arlington or Northwest will no longer have a chance at state championships in sports or music--all based on disinformation.
+The Chamber/Mind Trust duo had a lot to do with the dismantling the district's high school system (John Marshall, Broad Ripple, Arlington, and Northwest) by telling the schools had to close due to low enrollment and then influencing IPS to authorize 4 other high schools (Herron, Riverside, Purdue Poly Tech, and KIPP).
 As well, the Portfolio Model (not a school system, but a system of schools) enabled IPS to sell-off its assets (e.g., the Coke plant, and maintenance building at 16th and Monon Trail).
-Thus, the whole district would be turned over to business interests through privatizing the entire system--making the district "IPS Inc."
+Thus, the whole district would be turned over to business interests through privatizing the entire system-making the district "IPS Inc."